isee4xai/iSeeExplainerLibrary/README.md

                            "These arguments are described below.",
         "id": "Identifier of the ML model that was stored locally.", "url": "External URL of the prediction function.
 Ignored if a model file was uploaded to the server. " "This url must be able to handle a POST request receiving a (multi-dimensional) array of N data points as inputs (instances represented as arrays).
-It must return a array of N outputs (predictions for each instance).", "params": {
+It must return an array of N outputs (predictions for each instance).", "params": {
                 "instance": "Array representing a row with the feature values of an instance not including the target class.", "output_classes" : "(Optional) Array of ints representing the classes to be explained.",